notwarnite/iOS-Expense_Tracker/README.md

-# A Simple Expense Tracker App 📱
+# An Expense Tracker App 📱

 Built to demonstrate the use of SwiftUI and Swift Data.